team467/team467.github.io/content/posts/2025-12-06-regional-qualifier-winners/index.md

 date: 2025-12-09
 ---

 Since August, our FIRST LEGO League (FLL) teams have been on an incredible journey of late-night brainstorming, complex coding, and precision engineering!
-All those hours spent perfecting innovation projects and fine-tuning robots have led to **this** moment.
+All those hours spent perfecting innovation projects and fine-tuning robots have led to this moment.
-We are beyond ecstatic to announce that **12 of our 21 teams** have officially punched their tickets to the **State Championship**!
+We are beyond ecstatic to announce that **12 of the 21 Shrewsbury Robotics teams** have officially punched their tickets to the **State Championship**!
-This is a monumental achievement that speaks to your grit, creativity, and teamwork.
+Congratulations to all the teams that made it to the state competition.
+This is a monumental achievement this is a monumental achievement that speaks to your grit, creativity, and teamwork.
 To every student who competed: we are bursting with pride at what you’ve accomplished.

-<h3 style="text-align:center;">Marlborough Qualifiers</h3>

 {{< columns >}}
   {{< column >}}